 Advice to My Younger Self: A Series By an Older, Wiser Inspiring Women

 Now, some 33 years later, if I could travel back in time and have a conversation with my younger self.
-There's a thing or two I'd tell my younger self.
-When you reach my age, it's sure that you reflect more deeply on what's left of your life.
+There's a thing or two I'd like to say to her.
+I would share with her as you reach thirty, it's sure that you reflect more deeply on what's left of your life.
 And then there are the most significant things… the choices that arguably changed the course of your lives forever.
 Therefore, I would share some insight into the future.
 Since I spent most of my younger years planning and thinking I would control how my adult life would turn out, the first thing I would tell myself is the universe has a plan for you, but your life will not work out precisely the way you want it to.
 So, don't spend so much time focusing on the thing you can't control, instead, take time just to live life.

 Looking back during those early years some significant actions taken…trials and tribulations and chances went awry, and I remember wanting to control everything and the whole shebang to move faster.
 Though everything happens as it did if I had just taken the time to slow down, I would have enjoyed living life a bit more.
 Although it changes the course of my life forever, I learn a lot and were left with fabulous memories instead of painful regrets.
 Moreover, I learn the way I see myself is not how the peoples close to me or the world sees me, but all and all life turn out better for me.